wp-plugins/lh-posse/readme.txt

 [LocalHero]: http://localhero.biz/

 Once activated the plugin adds two new feeds.
-E.G. http://localhero.biz/feed/lh-posse-fb/ and http://localhero.biz/feed/lh-posse-tw/ these feeds are customised for flexible syndication via IFTTT.
+E.G. http://localhero.biz/feed/lh-posse-fb/ and http://localhero.biz/feed/lh-posse-tw/ these feeds are customised for flexible syndication via IFTTT to social media.

 To assist in this synidication LH-posse also:

-* Publishes OGP meta in the HEAD of your HTML (will overide the Jetpacks OGP if JETpack is installed);
+* Publishes OGP meta in the HEAD of your HTML (will overide the Jetpacks OGP if Jetpack is installed);
 * Adds a optional OGP logo for your site in the OGP meta;
 * Will autotag hastags in posts which use the post format status;